-On Knowledge

-Epistemology is the study or a theory of the nature and grounds of knowledge.

 Influences on Knowledge

-1. Culture.
+- 1. Culture.

-2. Spiritual powers (the Spirit vs. the world, the flesh & the Enemy (Eph 2:1-3)).
+- 2. Spiritual powers: the Spirit vs. the world, the flesh & the Enemy (Eph 2:1-3).

-3. Physiological disposition.
+- 3. Physiological disposition.

-4. Personal background / history.
+- 4. Personal background / history.

 Sources of Authority

-1. Scripture
+- 1. Scripture

-2. Tradition
+- 2. Tradition

-3. Reason
+- 3. Reason

-4. Experience
+- 4. Experience

-5. Emotion
+- 5. Emotion

-AUTHORITY OF SCRIPTURE Strength: Scripture is the final authority for Christian faith and practice.
-"All Scripture is God-breathed and is useful forteaching, rebuking correcting and training in righteousness, so that the servant of God may be thoroughly equipped for every good work."
+AUTHORITY OF SCRIPTURE

+Strength: Scripture is the final authority for Christian faith and practice.

+"All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness, so that the servant of God may be thoroughly equipped for every good work."

 2 Timothy 3:16-17

-AUTHORITY OF SCRIPTURE Strength: Scripture is the final authority for Christian faith and practice.
+AUTHORITY OF SCRIPTURE

+Strength: Scripture is the final authority for Christian faith and practice.

 Danger: Isolated hermeneutic.
 Mistaking emotion for Scripture.

-1 AUTHORITY OF TRADITION Strength Provides a stream of orthodoxy and established parameters.
-Danger: Placing tradition on the same authoritative level as Scripture. sentiments of e and Tradition must be accepted and honored with equal devotion and reverence Sacred Tradition and Sacred e up a single sacred deposit of the Word of God."
-Catechism of the Catholic Church, 82, 97
+AUTHORITY OF TRADITION

+Strength: Provides a stream of orthodoxy and established parameters.

+Danger: Placing tradition on the same authoritative level as Scripture.

+"Both Scripture and Tradition must be accepted and honored with equal sentiments of devotion and reverence . . .
+Sacred Tradition and Sacred Scripture make up a single sacred deposit of the Word of God."

-AUTHORITY OF REASON Strength:When ordered under God, provides the framework for piecing together reality.
+Strength: When ordered under God, provides the framework for piecing together reality.

 Danger: Reason without God (naturalism).

-Regarding reason as the chief source and test of knowledge. cogito ergo sum, "I think therefore I am."
-René Descartes Authority of $R$ eason AUTHURITY OF THEASUN "If the solar system was brought about by an accidental collision, then the appearance of organic life on this planet was also an accident, and the whole evolution of Man was an accident too.
-If so, then all our present thoughts are mere accidents - the accidental by- product of the movement of atoms.
-And this holds for the thoughts of the materialists and astronomers as well as for anyone else's $\dots$ " - AN TOP ONT ST Authority of $R$ eason "But if their thoughts - i.e. of materialism and astronomy - are merely accidental by-products, why should we believe them to be true?
+Regarding reason as the chief source and test of knowledge.

+cogito ergo sum, "I think therefore I am."

+"If the solar system was brought about by an accidental collision, then the appearance of organic life on this planet was also an accident, and the whole evolution of Man was an accident too.
+If so, then all our present thoughts are mere accidents - the accidental byproduct of the movement of atoms.
+And this holds for the thoughts of the materialists and astronomers as well as for anyone else's . . . "

+"But if their thoughts - i.e. of materialism and astronomy - are merely accidental by-products, why should we believe them to be true?
 I see no reason for believing that one accident should be able to give me a correct account of all the other accidents.
-It's like expecting that the accidental shape taken by the splash when you upset a milk jug should give you a correct account of how the jug was made and why it was upset"
+It's like expecting that the accidental shape taken by the splash when you upset a milk jug should give you a correct account of how the jug was made and why it was upset . . ."

-AUTHORITY OF REASON "If naturalism were true then all thoughts whatever would be wholly the result of irrational causes.
+"If naturalism were true then all thoughts whatever would be wholly the result of irrational causes.
 Therefore, all thoughts would be equally worthless.
 Therefore, naturalism is worthless.
 If it is true, then we can know no truths.
 It cuts its own throat."
-C. S. Lewis